pkimes/upbm/README.md

 With *upbm*, PBM data is first read from GenePix Results (GPR) files and organized as a *SummarizedExperiment* object with rows corresponding to probes, and columns corresponding to individual array scans.
-Several functions are included for plotting, normalizing, and processing array data to k-mer level summaries.
+Several functions are included for loading, normalizing, and processing array data to k-mer level summaries.
 Additionally, the package includes functions for testing and identifying both preferentially bound k-mers for proteins and differentially bound k-mers across proteins.
 To